Adtalem Global Education (NYSE:ATGE) Issues FY 2022 Earnings Guidance

-Adtalem Global Education (NYSE:ATGE) updated its FY 2022 earnings guidance on Thursday.
-The company provided EPS guidance of $4.200-$4.450 for the period, compared to the Thomson Reuters consensus EPS estimate of $3.300.
-The company issued revenue guidance of $1.69 billion-$1.74 billion, compared to the consensus revenue estimate of $1.20 billion.

-ATGE has been the subject of several research reports.
-Barrington Research reissued a buy rating and issued a $50.00 price objective on shares of Adtalem Global Education in a research report on Friday, August 20th.
-BMO Capital Markets initiated coverage on shares of Adtalem Global Education in a research report on Friday, August 20th.
-They issued a market perform rating and a C$40.00 price objective for the company.
+A number of research firms recently commented on ATGE.
+Barrington Research reaffirmed a buy rating and issued a $50.00 price objective on shares of Adtalem Global Education in a research note on Friday, August 20th.
+BMO Capital Markets assumed coverage on shares of Adtalem Global Education in a research report on Friday, August 20th.
+They issued a market perform rating and a C$40.00 price target on the stock.

-In related news, CEO Lisa W. Wardell sold 25,437 shares of the business’s stock in a transaction that occurred on Monday, June 21st.
-The shares were sold at an average price of $37.03, for a total transaction of $941,932.11.
-Following the completion of the transaction, the chief executive officer now owns 310,844 shares in the company, valued at approximately $11,510,553.32.
-The transaction was disclosed in a document filed with the SEC, which is available at this hyperlink.
-Also, CEO Lisa W. Wardell sold 128,716 shares of the business’s stock in a transaction that occurred on Tuesday, July 6th.
-The stock was sold at an average price of $38.42, for a total transaction of $4,945,268.72.
-Following the transaction, the chief executive officer now owns 310,844 shares of the company’s stock, valued at approximately $11,942,626.48.
+In other news, CEO Lisa W. Wardell sold 800 shares of the company’s stock in a transaction on Friday, June 25th.
+The shares were sold at an average price of $37.07, for a total value of $29,656.00.
+Following the completion of the sale, the chief executive officer now owns 307,444 shares in the company, valued at approximately $11,396,949.08.
+The transaction was disclosed in a document filed with the SEC, which is accessible through this hyperlink.
+Also, CEO Lisa W. Wardell sold 231,191 shares of the company’s stock in a transaction on Friday, July 2nd.
+The stock was sold at an average price of $38.93, for a total transaction of $9,000,265.63.
 The disclosure for this sale can be found here.
-In the last 90 days, insiders sold 386,144 shares of company stock valued at $14,917,122.
-Company insiders own 2.20% of the company’s stock.
+Insiders have sold a total of 386,144 shares of company stock worth $14,917,122 in the last quarter.
+2.20% of the stock is owned by corporate insiders.

 An institutional investor recently raised its position in Adtalem Global Education stock.
-Morgan Stanley raised its stake in shares of Adtalem Global Education Inc. (NYSE:ATGE) by 66.6% during the second quarter, according to its most recent 13F filing with the Securities and Exchange Commission.
-The institutional investor owned 79,200 shares of the company’s stock after purchasing an additional 31,647 shares during the quarter.
-Morgan Stanley owned about 0.16% of Adtalem Global Education worth $2,821,000 at the end of the most recent reporting period.
-Institutional investors and hedge funds own 94.83% of the company’s stock.
+Morgan Stanley boosted its stake in shares of Adtalem Global Education Inc. (NYSE:ATGE) by 66.6% in the 2nd quarter, according to the company in its most recent disclosure with the SEC.
+The firm owned 79,200 shares of the company’s stock after buying an additional 31,647 shares during the quarter.
+Morgan Stanley owned approximately 0.16% of Adtalem Global Education worth $2,821,000 as of its most recent SEC filing.
+Institutional investors own 94.83% of the company’s stock.

 Adtalem Global Education Company Profile